 In performing its function, the RC endeavours to establish an appropriate remuneration policy to attract, retain and motivate the Executive Directors and key management personnel whilst at the same time ensuring that the reward in each case takes into account individual performance as well as corporate performance.

-Executive Directors have service contracts which include terms for termination under appropriate notice.
+Executive Directors have service contracts which include terms for termination under appropriate notice and retirement or post-employment benefits.

 Non-Executive Directors are paid directors' fees, which consist of a basic retainer fee as director and an additional fee for serving on any of the Board Committees.
-The fees paid to Directors take into consideration the knowledge and expertise of each individual Director, the responsibilities vested upon them and the effort and time commitment required from them given the complexities of the business and the business structure.
-Such fees are recommended for approval by shareholders as a lump sum payment at the AGM.
+The fees paid to directors take into consideration the knowledge and expertise of each individual director, the responsibilities vested upon them and the effort and time commitment required from them given the complexities of the business and the business structure.
+Such aggregated fees are put up for shareholders' approval at the AGM.

-The Board concurred with the RC that the proposed directors' fees for the year ending 30 April 2024 are appropriate and not excessive, taking into consideration the level of contributions by the Directors and factors such as effort and time spent for serving on the Board and Board Committees, as well as the responsibilities and obligations of the Directors.
+The Board concurred with the RC that the proposed directors' fees for the year ending 30 April 2025 are appropriate and not excessive, taking into consideration the level of contributions by the directors and factors such as effort and time spent for serving on the Board and Board Committees, as well as the responsibilities and obligations of the directors.
 The payment is subject to approval of the shareholders at each AGM.
-No individual Director is involved in deciding his own remuneration.
+No individual director is involved in deciding his own remuneration.

 In performing its function, the RC endeavours to establish an appropriate remuneration policy to attract, retain and motivate key management personnel and Executive Directors, while at the same time ensuring that the reward in each case takes into account, individual performance as well as corporate performance.
 The corporate and individual performance-related elements of remuneration are designed to align the interests of Executive Directors and key management personnel with those of shareholders and other stakeholders and to promote the long-term success of the Group.